manulera/ontology_viewer/readme.md

 docker run -d --name ontologyviewercontainer -p 5000:5000 manulera/ontologyviewer
 ```

 Now you should be able to use the application at http://localhost:5000/.
 First time you try to open the URL it may take a bit longer, since it is loading the ontologies.
+Next times it should be fast.

 When you are done, go to the Docker user interface: